Our Stakeholder Engagement

 Our shareholders include institutional and private shareholders.
 The shareholders are the owners of the Group, and the Board is ultimately accountable to them for performance.
 They offer a potential avenue for the funding of future expansion opportunities.
 Our strategy aims to maximise shareholder value in a sustainable manner.

-The Chairperson, Senior Independent Director and Executive Directors regularly interact with shareholders at requested meetings, during roadshows to larger investors, and at the AGM, which is attended by all Directors.
-The Chief Legal and Commercial Officer is responsible for the investor relations function and is supported by an independent investor relations consultancy.
+The Chairperson, Senior Independent Director and Executive Directors regularly interact with shareholders at requested meetings, during roadshows to larger investors, and at the Annual General Meeting (AGM), which is attended by all Directors.
+The CFO is responsible for the investor relations function and is supported by an independent investor relations consultancy.
 Feedback and concerns from investors are considered at Board meetings.

 Shareholder interests include: